harmony-one/h/progress/sun-hyuk-ahn.md

 ---

-2025-06-13 Fri: Sick day off
+2025-06-13 Fri: Found the core cause due to interruption in the European Hetzner server building.

 2025-06-12 Thu: Analyzed testnet and devnet down issue.
 Downtime only resulted for ~15 mintues.
-Found the core cause due to interruption in the European Hetzner server building.

 2025-06-11 Wed: Meeting with Li and Theo regarding Cursor AI.
 Researched into Cursor AI MCP and how it can be used for protocol development.